htzh/zzmath/math/notes/poncelet-elementary-hurwitz.md

 Show H is second degree in $s_0$ and $s_1$.
 What is the geometric interpretation?

-Hint: For now the degree argument may have to be geometric in nature.
+Hint: The degree argument may be geometric in nature.
+For an algebraic argument use resultant, try to factor out $s_0-s_1$ and then use a max degree argument.

 If we continue with the process we can find $P(s_2)$ through $H(s_1, s_2)=0$.
 By eliminating $s_1$, we arrive at $H^{(2)}(s_0, s_2) = 0$.